brimdata/zed/docs/lake/design.md

 When multiple commits are given to commit, they are automatically squashed into a new commit.
 The old messsage fields are lost and must be replaced by a new message.
-Since this is typically driven with automatio we do not yet have an edit cycle like `git commit` offers to merge squashed commit messages into the new messages via an editor.
+Since this is typically driven with automation we do not yet have an edit cycle like `git commit` offers to merge squashed commit messages into the new messages via an editor.

 A squash may be separately executed without a journal commit using the `zed lake squash` command, e.g.,
 ```
-zed lake merge -p logs <tag-1> <tag-2> <tag-3>
+zed lake squash -p logs <tag-1> <tag-2> <tag-3>
-(merged commit <merge-tag> printed to stdout)
+(merged commit <squash-tag> printed to stdout)
 zed lake delete -p logs <tag-1> <tag-2> <tag-3>
 (delete commit <del-tag> printed to stdout)
-zed lake commit -p logs <merge-tag> <del-tag>
+zed lake commit -p logs <squash-tag> <del-tag>
 ```

-Note that delete can be used separately from squash to delete entire commits or individual segments at anytime.
+Note that delete can be used separately from squash to delete entire commits or individual segments at any time.
 This is handy when importing data by
 mistake:
 ```
 zed lake load -p logs oops.ndjson